 Jill officially began as the Accompanist at Pleasant Grove on July 1, 2013.
 She grew up in Cary, NC and currently resides in Durham.
 She graduated with her bachelor and master degrees in music education from UNC-Greensboro.
 Jill served as the interim music director from January 2013 until Chris Dodson began in May 2013.
 Jill is also the chorus teacher at Riverside High School in Durham.
 Jill and her husband Mark have a daughter, Josephine (Joey) Renee, one dog, Lillian Virginia, and a cat, Heathcliff.
 She loves going to the beach, reading and going to concerts.
 She is an avid fan of DPAC (Durham Performing Arts Center) and the Duke Blue Devils!

 Julie has been the Office Administrator at Pleasant Grove since March 2005.
 She is a native of Durham, NC and a graduate of Elon University with a Bachelor of Science in Business Administration.
-She is married to Stephen Lebria and they have two children, Gordon & Elizabeth.
+She is married to Stephen Lebria and they have two grown children, Gordon & Elizabeth.
 Julie enjoys hiking, listening to music, reading, yoga, UNC basketball, and spending time with her family.

 Warren officially began as custodian on December 2, 2013.
 Warren is a Raleigh native and graduated from Broughton High School and attended NC State.
 He enjoys keeping our church clean and performing general maintenance on the buildings.
 Warren and his wife Nikki were married in April 2002.
 He loves college football and basketball.
 In his spare time he enjoys going to the beach, doing yardwork and grilling out.